odubno/gauss-naive-bayes/README.md

 #### Split Data
 Splitting data into train and test set.
-The weight will determine how much of the data will be training data.
+The weight will determine how much of the data will be training.

 ```python
 class GaussNB: